© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ravensthorpe manor house (site of) is a scheduled monument protected by Historic England under reference 1004083.
 View the official record →

-Ravensthorpe manor house is a deserted medieval settlement site located in Yorkshire.
+Ravensthorpe Manor House is a scheduled ancient monument located in Yorkshire, representing a medieval manor site of significant local historical importance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004083.

 Ravensthorpe manor house (site of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004083.